MicrosoftDocs/azure-devops-yaml-schema/task-reference/docker-v0.md

 **`buildArguments`** - **Build Arguments**<br>
 `string`.
 Optional.
 Use when `action = Build an image`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies build-time variables for the Docker file, format each `name=value` pair on a new line.
+Specifies build-time variables for the Docker file.
+Format each `name=value` pair on a new line.
 <!-- :::editable-content-end::: -->
 <br>